suzto/StarterCards/samples/work_item/README.md

 #### 2) Replace the Hero Image

-If you’re creating an image, use a 16:9 aspect ratio.
-Save the image as a transparent PNG at 2x size to ensure good resolution across endpoints.
+This design is best complemented by a small, square image (recommended size is <ins>~56x56 pixels</ins>).
+To guarantee high resolution on all endpoints, save the image as a transparent PNG at a 2x scale, while keeping the <ins>pixel size static in the Designer</ins>.

 #### 3) Update the details